bob1de/hass-apps/docs/getting-started.rst

 <https://github.com/hassio-addons/addon-appdaemon4>`_.

-When you have that up and running, head over to :ref:`getting-started/installation-in-docker` and choose a hass-apps version to install, but instead of storing the chosen string in a ``requirements.txt`` file, you add it to the ``python_packages`` setting of the AppDaemon add-on using hass.io's web interface.
-It should look like this:
+When you have that up and running, head over to :ref:`getting-started/installation-in-docker` and choose a hass-apps version to install, **BUT instead of storing the chosen string in a ``requirements.txt`` file, you add it to the ``python_packages`` setting of the AppDaemon add-on using hass.io's web interface.** It should look like this:

 ::